zerotume/sec_notes/examples/pcap_threat_intel.md

 3. **Check Host Pairings**: Who talks to who, and what ports?

+Use TCP stream reconstruction to view sessions.

+**Moreover**
-Use TCP stream reconstruction to view sessions. to check how many IPs involved: Statistics → Conversations → IPv4
+to check how many IPs involved: Statistics → Conversations → IPv4 to check all the files involved with Http: File -> Export Objects -> HTTP request with files: http.content_type contains "application"
 ---

 ## 🧙 Bonus Tips